gordonturner/etsy-open-api-client/docs/ShopListingApi.md

     //api_key.setApiKeyPrefix("Token");

     ShopListingApi apiInstance = new ShopListingApi(defaultClient);
-    Integer limit = 25; // Integer | The maximum number of results to return.
+    Long limit = 25L; // Long | The maximum number of results to return.
-    Integer offset = 0; // Integer | The number of records to skip before selecting the first result.
+    Long offset = 0L; // Long | The number of records to skip before selecting the first result.
     String keywords = "null"; // String | Search term or phrase that must appear in all results.
     String sortOn = "created"; // String | The value to sort a search result of listings on.
 NOTE: sort_on only works when combined with one of the search options (keywords, region, etc.).
     String sortOrder = "asc"; // String | The ascending(up) or descending(down) order to sort listings by.
 NOTE: sort_order only works when combined with one of the search options (keywords, region, etc.).
     Float minPrice = 3.4F; // Float | The minimum price of listings to be returned by a search result.
     Float maxPrice = 3.4F; // Float | The maximum price of listings to be returned by a search result.
-    Integer taxonomyId = 56; // Integer | The numeric taxonomy ID of the listing.
+    Long taxonomyId = 56L; // Long | The numeric taxonomy ID of the listing.
 See [SellerTaxonomy](/documentation/reference#tag/SellerTaxonomy) and [BuyerTaxonomy](/documentation/reference#tag/BuyerTaxonomy) for more information.
     String shopLocation = "null"; // String | Filters by shop location.
 If location cannot be parsed, Etsy responds with an error. try {
       ShopListings result = apiInstance.findAllListingsActive(limit, offset, keywords, sortOn, sortOrder, minPrice, maxPrice, taxonomyId, shopLocation);